bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Transitional Property</h4>

-The transition-property property determines exactly what properties will be altered in conjunction with the other transitional properties.
+<p>The transition-property property determines exactly what properties will
+be altered in conjunction with the other transitional properties.
 By default, all of the properties within an element's different states will be altered upon change.
-However, only the properties identified within the transition-property value will be affected by any transitions.
+However, only the properties identified within the transition-property value will be affected by any transitions.</p>

-In the example above, the background property is identified in the transition-property value.
+<p>In the example above, the background property is identified in
+the transition-property value.
 Here the background property is the only property that will change over the duration of 1 second in a linear fashion.
-Any other properties included when changing an element's state, but not included within the transition-property value, will not receive the transition behaviors as set by the transition-duration or transition-timing-function properties.
+Any other properties included when changing an element's state, but not included within the transition-property value, will not receive the transition behaviors as set by the transition-duration or transition-timing-function properties.</p>

-If multiple properties need to be transitioned they may be comma separated within the transition-property value.
-Additionally, the keyword value all may be used to transition all properties of an element.
+<p>If multiple properties need to be transitioned they may be comma
+separated within the transition-property value.
+Additionally, the keyword value all may be used to transition all properties of an element.</p>

 <details>
   <summary>CSS</summary>